-Books, magazines, and the internet are three major sources of information about health, but just because the information is published online it doesn’t mean that it’s reliable.
-Sometimes a book or website that looks trustworthy is based on opinions rather than facts, and sometimes the information is just plain wrong!
+The internet is a major source of information about health, but just because the information is published online doesn’t mean that it’s reliable.
+Sometimes a website that looks trustworthy is based on opinions rather than facts, and sometimes the information is just plain wrong.
 With so much information out there, how do you decide what to believe?
-The following tips will help you examine health information so you can decide for yourself whether or not the information is reliable.
+Before recommending a website to your son or daughter to read, think critically about the quality and accuracy of the information contained on the site.

 Question the source of the information

-Here are some questions to help you decide if the information is biased:
+Here are some questions to help you evaluate the health information:

-- Is there valid contact and “About Us” information on the website?
+- Is there “About Us” information on the website?

-- Is there advertising presented along with the information?
+- Is there advertising or other commercial sponsorship presented along with the information?